What Is Phishing?

 How Does Phishing Happen?

 Phishing is done by receiving an email including an infected link.
 If you click on the link it can have fatal consequences for the IT security.
 Some phishing attempts can be hard to see through so it is important that you are very attentive before you click on any links.
-Phishing is one of the subjects that is taught in our e-learning about IT security.
+How to avoid phishing is one of the subjects that you learn about in our e-learning about IT security.
 You can book a demo and see if the course is suitable for you and your employees.

 What Should I Do If I'm a Victim of Phishing?